Solly March: 2022–23: Continued impressive performances

 On 21 December 2022, March fired over his spot kick in penalty shootout away at Charlton Athletic in the last 16 of the EFL Cup to miss the opportunity of taking Brighton to the quarters; eventually losing to the League One side.
-Five days later on Boxing Day, he assisted Adam Lallana's opener before scoring his first goal since 21 November 2020, thumping in a shot from 20-yards, adding Brighton's third in the eventual 3–1 victory away at Southampton.
-In the new year on 3 January 2023, March scored his second goal of the season, putting Brighton in total control scoring their third in the eventual 4–1 away win over Everton.
+Five days later on Boxing Day, he assisted Adam Lallana's opener before scoring his first goal since 21 November 2020, thumping in a shot from 20 yards, adding Brighton's third in the eventual 3–1 victory away at Southampton.
+On 3 January 2023, March scored his second goal of the season in the 4–1 away win over Everton.
 On 14 January, he scored his first career brace, scoring two goals in seven minutes while also flicking the ball with his head to set up Danny Welbeck's first league goal of the season in the 3–0 home win over Liverpool.
 This took his season tally to four goals, his most in a single season.

-March scored his fifth goal of the season on 11 February, putting Brighton in front against his former youth club and Albions bitter rivals Crystal Palace in an eventual frustrating 1–1 away draw.
-He was awarded with the goal on 11 March in the 2–2 away draw against Leeds, with the goal originally going down as a Jack Harrison own goal.
+March scored his fifth goal of the season on 11 February, putting Brighton in front against his former youth club Crystal Palace in a 1–1 away draw.
+He was awarded with the goal on 11 March in the 2–2 away draw against Leeds United, with the goal originally going down as a Jack Harrison own goal.
 Four days later, March netted his seventh of the season, scoring again against Palace with the only goal of the game at Falmer Stadium.
 On 17 March, March signed a new contract, committing him to Brighton until at least June 2026 with an option for an additional year.
-Two days later, he scored his eighth goal of the season, finishing off a Adam Webster ball with a powerful header, putting Albion four up in the eventual 5–0 home FA Cup quarter-final win over League Two side Grimsby Town.
+Two days later, he scored his eighth goal of the season, finishing off a Adam Webster ball with a powerful header, in a 5–0 home FA Cup quarter-final win over League Two side Grimsby Town.
+March missed a second penalty shootout spot kick of the season on 23 April, this time at Wembley in the FA Cup semi-final against Manchester United, firing over from 12-yards, proving costly and leaving March in tears as United progressed into the final.
+March picked up a hamstring injury on 8 May in Brighton's 5–1 home defeat against Everton.